Jerushaaa/alx-system_engineering-devops/0x00-shell_basics/README.md

- a script that lists all files
+ script that lists all files